andolf/grunt-sass-example/README.md

 Something that has become more or less a staple horse of mine in new projects is working with [Grunt](http://gruntjs.com/) and [Sass](http://sass-lang.com/).
 If you don't know about Grunt; it's basically a task runner written in JavaScript that automates a lot of processes for you.
-It can minify and concatenate JavaScript- and CSS-files and also, which is useful in this case, compile Sass code and more!
+It can minify and concatenate JavaScript and CSS files and also, which is useful in this case, compile Sass code and more!

 Just in case you're new to [Node](http://nodejs.org/) (which Grunt runs on) I'll start at the beginning.
 If you already know about Node and its package manager,